DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 Obtaining Information About an Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Information about an individual Attribute can be obtained by selecting the 'information icon' associated with it from the Block Information Panel.
-This opens the Attribute Information Panel within the right-hand panel of the User Interface.
+This opens the Attribute Information Panel within the 'right-hand panel' of the User Interface.

 For each Attribute the following information is displayed:

     * The fully qualified path to the Attribute allowing it to be uniquely identified within the Design.
     * Basic meta-data about the Attribute including it's type, a brief description of its purpose and whether it is a writeable Attribute.
-    * Details of the `alarm state <working_with_alarms_>` associated with the Attribute, including severity and any corresponding message.
+    * Details of the `Attribute state <understanding_attribute_state_>` associated with the Attribute, including severity and any corresponding message.
     * Timestamp details showing when the Attribute was last updated.

 Attribute meta-data and alarm state information is derived from pre-configured content provided within the underlying Block specification.